shaungreen/aws-extra/README.md

 ~~~

 ### Pagination handling
 Get all the pages at once!
+(Works for all paginated SDK operations)

 ~~~ javascript
 const sdk = require('aws-extra').sdk